azuline/rose/docs/METADATA_MANAGEMENT.md

 Rosé supports multiple values for the artists, genres, and labels tags.
 Rosé writes a single tag field and with fields concatenated together with a `;` delimiter.
 For example, `genre=Deep House;Techno`.
-Rosé does not write one tag per frame due to inconsistent support by other useful programs.
+Rosé does not write multiple frames for a single tag (where each value gets one frame) due to inconsistent support by other useful programs.

 ## Artist Tags